seandstewart/bardly/pending/romances/the-tempest/11-player.md

 How didst thou'scape?
 How camest thou hither?
 swear by this bottle how thou camest hither.
 I
 escaped upon a butt of sack which the sailors
-heaved o’erboard, by this bottle; which I made of
+heaved o'erboard, by this bottle; which I made of
 the bark of a tree with mine own hands since I was
 cast ashore.